 The regulations do not though cover inter-bank settlement.
 More specifically, the regulations do not apply to payment transactions carried on within a payment or securities settlement system between payment service providers and settlement agents, central counterparties, clearing houses, central banks or other participants in the system (see PERG 15 Annex 3, paragraph (h)).

 Q38.
 We are an investment firm providing investment services to our clients - are payment transactions relating to these services caught by the regulations?

-Generally, no. Where payment transactions only arise in connection with your main activity of providing investment services, in our view it is unlikely that you will be providing payment services by way of business.
-In those limited cases where you are, the regulations do not apply to securities assets servicing, including dividends, income or other distributions and redemption or sale (see PERG 15 Annex 3, paragraph (i)).
+Generally, no. Where payment transactions only arise in connection with the2 main activity of providing investment services, in our view it is unlikely that you will be providing payment services by way of business.
+In those limited cases where you are, the PSRs 20172 do not apply to securities assets servicing, including dividends, income or other distributions and redemption or sale (see PERG 15 Annex 3, paragraph (i)).

 Q39.
 We are a firm simply providing IT support in connection with payment system infrastructures - are these services subject to the regulations?

 No. There is an exclusion for technical service providers which simply provide IT support for the provision of payment services (see PERG 15 Annex 3, paragraph (j)).
 Other support services that may be provided by technical service providers2 include data processing, storage and authentication.
 This does not mean that where these services form part of a payment service they are not regulated, but in that case it is the payment service provider that is responsible under the PSRs 2017 for the provision of these services, not the person they have outsourced these technical services to.2